acurtis2023/stat386-projects/_posts/2022-10-19-Webscrape.md

 If you want to see the code that I utilized for this project in more detail, [here](https://github.com/acurtis2023/Spotify_Scrape) is the link to my github repository where I have my .json files (except for the one with my private key) and a commented .ipynb python file!

+[This link](https://spotipy.readthedocs.io/en/master/) also walks through some other fun things that you can do with the `spotipy` package, such as pulling album lists and even album covers!s

 Happy coding!